Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/IViewLoadState.md

 ---|---
 Assembly|Catel.MVVM
 Namespace|Catel.MVVM.Views
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public interface IViewLoadState
 ```

 Interface containing the load state of a view.
-This interface can be implemented by
-    a view, but also by other helper classes wrapping a view.
+This interface can be implemented by a view, but also by other helper classes wrapping a view.